Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 Growth and change are often treated as interchangeable.
 But for neurodivergent kids, and for the parents supporting them, this confusion can be deeply harmful.

-Change implies that something about who you are is wrong or insufficient.
+Change implies that something about who you are is defective or insufficient.

 Growth, in contrast, is about expansion, capacity, support, and integration.